What is Vaginitis?

 As well as soreness and swelling, vaginitis can cause a number of other symptoms including itching, irritation, pain while urinating or having sex, an abnormal vaginal discharge, a strong smell and light bleeding or spotting.

 Some of the conditions that can cause vaginitis include the following:

 Vaginal thrush (candida of the genitals)

-This is a yeast infection that’s thought to affect more women in their 20s and 30s than those who are older or younger girls.
+This is a yeast infection that’s thought to affect up to three quarters of all women at some point in their lives (i).

 A bacterial infection of the vagina, bacterial vaginosis (BV) is caused by an upset in the natural balance of vaginal bacteria, and is often a mild problem that lasts a few days or so.